Monograph, developer of project and cost management software for architects, raises $1.9 million – TechCrunch

 Like other tech companies in the architecture space, including PlanGrid, Procore and UpCodes, Monograph is designed to streamline aspects of the design and building process, while making it easier for teams to collaborate.

-Monograph is currently designed for use by architects and consultants, and includes tools to assign milestones, manage project timelines, and for timesheets, billing and invoicing.
+Monograph is currently designed for use by architects and consultants, and includes tools to assign milestones, manage project timelines and for timesheets, billing and invoicing.
 Data is then used for cost and progress analytics, like MoneyGantt, a feature for budget forecasting.

 Yuen says that no matter a project’s size, each team includes architects, designers and engineers.
-By the end of the year, the company plans to start releasing new versions of Monograph that can be used by structural, electrical and mechanical engineers, and other licensed professionals.
+By the end of the year, the company plans to start releasing new versions of Monograph that can be used by structural, electrical and mechanical engineers, as well as other licensed professionals.

 The company’s funding will be used to hire for its software engineering and customer support teams.

-In press statement, Homebrew partner Satya Patel said “Monograph offers transformative organization and project management software that is changing the way architects and designers work so that they can deliver better client service, manage costs and earn more profit.
+In a press statement, Homebrew partner Satya Patel said “Monograph offers transformative organization and project management software that is changing the way architects and designers work so that they can deliver better client service, manage costs and earn more profit.
 We look forward to seeing the company’s continued growth and innovation in a market that has been waiting for modern solutions.”